List of laws and reports on LGBT rights in the Republic of Ireland: Finance (No. 3) Act 2011

-This act grants civil partners the same tax entitlements as married coupled in income tax, stamp duty (which covers the buying and selling of homes), capital acquisitions tax (which covers the inheritance of property), capital gains tax, value-added tax (VAT) and other taxes and fees.
+This act grants civil partners the same tax entitlements as married couples in income tax, stamp duty (which covers the buying and selling of homes), capital acquisitions tax (which covers the inheritance of property), capital gains tax, value-added tax (VAT) and other taxes and fees.
 This act covers civil partners only.
-Same-sex cohabiting couples are not entitled to the same range of tax entitlements and must enter a civil marriage or have entered into a civil partnership to avail of this.
-Some of the tax entitlements of civil partners have been made retrospective to 1 January 2011 such as capital acquisitions tax and stamp duty.
+Same-sex cohabiting couples are not entitled to the same range of tax entitlements and must enter into a civil marriage or have entered into a civil partnership to avail of this.
+Some of the tax entitlements of civil partners have been made retrospective to 1 January 2011, such as capital acquisitions tax and stamp duty.
 Relief on income tax starts from the date of entry into a civil partnership.
 Married couples are treated in the same way as they gain relief on income tax from the date of marriage.

 Civil Law (Miscellaneous Provisions) Act 2011

 This is an omnibus act covering many areas.
 It amends the Domestic Violence Act 1996.
 A person who is living or has lived in an intimate and committed same-sex or opposite-sex relationship will be able to apply for a barring order or a safety order.
 This expands the grounds of relief that a person can get.
-Previously same-sex couples could only get temporary relief such as stopping orders and interim protection orders.
-Also, this act will also allow a person to apply for a safety order against a person with whom he or she had a child in common but who have never lived together.
+Previously, same-sex couples could only get temporary relief, such as stopping orders and interim protection orders.
+Also, this act will allow a person to apply for a safety order against a person with whom he or she has had a child in common but with whom he or she has never lived.

 Finance Act 2012

 This act amended the tax code to correct some anomalies between civil partnership and marriage.
-For example, civil partners might have had to pay tax on any maintenance payments where there is a child or other dependent involved due to separation or divorce.
+For example, civil partners might have had to pay tax on any maintenance payments involving a child or other dependent due to separation or divorce.
 Married couples do not have to pay tax in this circumstance.

 Protection of Employees (Temporary Agency) Act 2012

 This act gives the same protections to persons employed by an agency as to those who are directly employed on a temporary basis.
-The protections on unfair discrimination on the grounds of sexual orientation and other grounds is the same for agency workers as it is for other employees.
+The protections against unfair discrimination on the grounds of sexual orientation and other grounds are the same for agency workers as they are for other employees.

 Health Insurance (Amendment) Act 2012

-This act prohibits the varying of the terms of health insurance policies or the premiums on the grounds of sexual orientation.
+This act prohibits the variation of the terms of health insurance policies or the premiums on the grounds of sexual orientation.
 This is similar to the Health Insurance Act 1994, the Health Insurance (Amendment) Act 2001, and the Health Insurance (Amendment) Act 2009.